Last Updated: May 19, 2026

 How do I tell males from females?

-Outside of breeding behavior, there are no reliable visual differences between the sexes.
-Males may grow slightly larger and develop marginally longer fin extensions, but these differences are subtle at best.
-The best approach is to buy a group of juveniles and let them grow up together, allowing pairs to form naturally.
+You often can’t, reliably, outside of spawning.
+Males may grow slightly larger and develop marginally longer fin extensions, but these differences are subtle.
+The practical approach is to buy a group of juveniles and let them grow out together, allowing pairs to form naturally over time.

 How often should I do water changes?

-Weekly water changes of 30-50% are recommended.
-This species is more sensitive to nitrate accumulation than most other cichlids.
+Weekly, at 30-50% volume.
+This species doesn’t tolerate nitrate accumulation the way most other cichlids do.
 If your tank is heavily stocked, twice-weekly changes may be necessary.
-Test your nitrate levels regularly and target keeping them below 15 ppm consistently.
+Test nitrates regularly and keep them below 15 ppm consistently.

 Is my fish really Satanoperca jurupari?

 Possibly not.
-Fish sold under this name are frequently S. leucosticta or other members of the jurupari species group.
-Exact identification requires close examination of scale patterns, head markings, and geographic origin.
-For general care purposes, the species within the group have very similar requirements, so misidentification doesn’t usually cause practical problems.
+Fish sold under this name are frequently S. leucosticta or other jurupari group members.
+Exact identification requires examining scale patterns, head markings, and geographic origin.
+For general care the species in the group are very similar, so misidentification usually doesn’t create practical problems.

 Can I keep plants with demon eartheaters?

 Only epiphytic plants attached to hardscape (java fern, anubias, bolbitis) and floating plants will survive.
-Anything rooted in the substrate will be dug up within days.
-This is a fundamental part of the species’ natural behavior and cannot be trained out of them.
+Anything rooted in the substrate will be excavated within days.
+This is a fundamental part of their natural feeding behavior and can’t be trained away.

 Closing Thoughts